 What Age Can You Start Using a Shock Collar?

 Around 8-10 weeks is the time the use of a shock collar becomes an option.
 Mainly, the shock collars available useable at this age are the anti-bark variety.
 These collars deliver a little shock when your puppy begins to bark.
 Their purpose is to stop your dog from barking.

 Of course, a shock collar will effectively stop your puppy from barking.
 But, as mentioned above, the consequences of using a shock collar aren’t worth a bark-free home.

 You don’t want a new puppy in constant fear of doing something that comes naturally to them.
 If you need to lessen your puppy's barking tendencies, there are safer and less detrimentally ways of curving this behavior.

 A continually barking puppy is an annoying nuisance to have inside your home.
-These four options will make sure you don’t have to use a shock collar to stop your puppy’s barking:
+These four options will make sure you don’t have to use a shock collar for small dogs to stop your puppy’s barking:

 Don’t Pay Attention to Their Barking

 Puppies thrive on your attention.
 Barking is a way to grab their owner’s attention.
 If you ignore them, you don’t provide them with the reward: the reward being you noticing them.